-4.1 Himmer Rockshelter Site (NYSM 380)
+5.1 Himmer Rockshelter Site (NYSM 380)

 The Himmer Rockshelter is mapped as on the east bank of Coxsackie Creek.
-The location is just on the north side of the Albany County/Greene County boundary (Towns of New Baltimore and of Coxsackie).
 No direct impacts are anticipated.

-4.2 Satisfaction Site (NYSM 388)
+5.2 Satisfaction Site (NYSM 388)

-This site is mapped on the east side of Coxsackie Creek It was reported by Tom and Paul Weinman, prolific avocational archeologists in the region.
+This site is mapped on the east side of Coxsackie Creek.
+It was reported by Tom and Paul Weinman, prolific avocational archeologists in the region.

-4.3 Bailey Street Precontact Site (03941.000155)
+5.3 Bailey Street Precontact Site (03941.000155)

-This site was identified by Hartgen Archeological Associates, in advance of the construction of the Coxsackie Town Hall.
+This site was identified by Hartgen Archeological Associates.
 The precontact site was subject to a Phase II investigation, which recommended the site as not eligible for the National Register.
 The site has since been destroyed by construction.
-No additional work or protection measures are recommended.
+Access Road 6-22 will be placed near the site, but no additional work or protection measures are recommended.

-4.4 Greene Annex Correctional Site (03905.000108)
+5.4 Greene Annex Correctional Site (03905.000108)